REPORT FOR THE PERIOD FROM 1 JANUARY 2017 TO 31 DECEMBER 2017

 Companies should encourage greater shareholder participation at general meetings of shareholders, and allow shareholders the opportunity to communicate their views on various matters affecting the company.

 The Company supports the principle of encouraging shareholder participation and voting at general meetings.
-Shareholders receive a CD-ROM containing the Annual Report (printed copies are available upon request) and notice of the general meeting.
+Shareholders may download the Annual Report (printed copies are available upon request) and notice of the general meeting from the Company's website at www.capitaland.com.
 Notices of the general meetings are also advertised in the press and issued on SGXNet.
 The requisite notice period for a general meeting is adhered to.
 All shareholders are given the opportunity to participate effectively in and vote at general meetings.

 To safeguard shareholder interests and rights, a separate resolution is proposed for each substantially separate issue at general meetings.
 To ensure transparency in the voting process and better reflect shareholders' interests, the Company conducts electronic poll voting for all the resolutions proposed at the general meetings.
 Voting procedures are explained and vote tabulations are disclosed at the general meetings.
 An independent scrutineer is also appointed to validate the vote tabulation procedures.
 Votes cast, for or against and the respective percentages, on each resolution are tallied and displayed 'live' on-screen to shareholders immediately at the general meetings.
 The total number of votes cast for or against the resolutions and the respective percentages are also announced on SGXNet after the general meetings.
 Voting in absentia and by email, which are currently not permitted, may only be possible following careful study to ensure that the integrity of information and authentication of the identity of shareholders through the web are not compromised, and legislative changes are effected to recognise remote voting.